-- Students in Mrs. Hynds K5 class and any students with a younger sibling in Mrs. Hynds K5 class will be dismissed to the lower level lot.
-All other students will be dismissed to the upper level lot.
+- All other students will be dismissed to the upper level lot.
 Pick-up locations will not change. - Each family will be given a print display with the family name.
-It should be placed on the dashboard as students walk through car line.
-Keep this in your car at all times and display it prominently on the dash for the staff members to see in afternoon carline.
+It should be placed on the dashboard as students walk through the carline.
+Keep this in your car at all times and display it prominently on the dash for the staff members to see in the afternoon carline.
 If you need another tag for additional drivers, call the Lower School office.
-If you are carpooling with another family, place both names visible in the dashboard of the vehicle. - We will form six lines of cars for students.
+If you are carpooling with another family, place both names visible in the dashboard of the vehicle. - We will form five lines of cars for students.
 A staff member will direct you as you enter the parking lot.
 Please keep cars as close together as possible so we can fit the maximum number of cars in the upper lot. - Please turn off your cell phone once carline pick up begins. - You may keep your motors running until our doors open to bring students outside.
 At that point, all cars must be turned off.
 Even though your car is in park, all engines must be turned off before students can walk to the cars. - Do not restart your engine until all students have safely returned to the building.
 A teacher will motion or signal when you may begin to move.
 At that time, you may restart your car. - Remain in your car the entire time.
 If you need to enter the building, please park in the employee side lot.